Understanding the Security Risks in PHP File Downloads

 For security-sensitive downloads, Content-Disposition: attachment prevents the browser from executing potentially dangerous content.
 An HTML file served with attachment disposition will not execute as JavaScript, protecting against stored XSS attacks through uploaded files.

 The X-Content-Type-Options: nosniff header prevents MIME type sniffing, ensuring the browser respects the declared content type.
 The X-Download-Options: noopen header prevents files from opening directly in Internet Explorer.
+These headers add important protective layers to your download handling.

 function serveFile(string $filepath, string $originalName, string $mimeType): void {